JoiceCnt/Mind-Trace/README.md

 # Mind-Trace

 📌 Overview
-The Emotion Tracker is a Single Page Application (SPA) built with React to support and strengthen the relationship between a counselor and their patients.
+Mind trace is a Single Page Application (SPA) built with React to support and strengthen the relationship between a counselor and their patients.
 It serves as a bridge between therapy sessions, allowing both parties to stay connected and informed about the patient’s emotional journey.

 The platform has two types of users: